henrikfalk/-Bacteria-Simulator-/README.md

 - You can add food to the fishtank (but has no effect yet) by pressing 'f' on keyboard
 - The bacteria have a approximate lifespan.
 Then they die, turn black and falls to the bottom of the fishtank.
 After a period they dissolves in the water creating a more toxic environment
 - If you right-click with the mouse on a bacteria it dies
+- Added a Help panel in the Fishtankscene

 ## The game
 The game simulates the life of different bacteria types in a fishtank.